 Tam received support from Centrepoint in Manchester and benefited greatly from Centrepoint's sports programmes.

 Forced to live in his car, Adam was unable to keep up his job and dropped out of university, which left him feeling so desperate he attempted suicide.

 Centrepoint found Adam a home, a GP, where he received a diagnosis for depression, and a psychiatrist, enabling him to talk about his trauma for the first time in his life.
 Adam now lives in shared accommodation, is back at work and planning to return to university to complete his studies.

 Jordan, 24, has struggled with homelessness for the past three years, and spent eight months on the streets in 2019.
 Centrepoint have provided Jordan with a support worker, drug counsellor and mental health worker as well as offering him the opportunity to get involved with arts and drama programmes, which he says have made a huge impact on his life.
-He is now living in supported housing and has recently secured an audition to study drama at college.
+Jordan has recently been nominated for the Centrepoint Rising Star Award.

 Ramona suffered with her mental health as a child and was sectioned when she was just 11.
 Her condition wasn’t diagnosed until much later, but since receiving a formal diagnosis and escaping an abusive relationship, she has been able to take control of her life and is excelling at her studies.
 She is now having regular therapy and appropriate medication for her condition and looking forwards to studying Biological Science at university.